dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 - Making inter-canister calls to trustworthy canisters is safe, except for the rather unlikely case that there is a bug in the callee that makes it stall forever.

-- If you still want to call untrustworthy canisters, it’s possible to use a state-free proxy canister which could easily be re-installed if it is attacked as described above and is stuck.
+- Interacting with untrustworthy canisters is still possible by using a state-free proxy canister which could easily be re-installed if it is attacked as described above and is stuck.
 When the proxy is reinstalled, the caller obtains an error response to the open calls.

 - Sanitize data returned from inter-canister calls.